-In October 2012, the Minnesota State Colleges and Universities System (MnSCU) received a Lumina funded Credit When It's Due grant aimed at increasing degree completion rates for early transfer students.
+In October 2012, Minnesota State received a Lumina funded Credit When It's Due grant aimed at increasing degree completion rates for early transfer students.
 Through a process known as reverse transfer, we transfer your university coursework back to one of your previously attended community colleges to see if you are eligible to receive an Associate of Arts (A.A.) degree.

 What is an A.A. degree?